Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Linux_MacOS.md

     c.
 Run `chia show -s`.
 You should get this message: "Current Blockchain Status: Full Node Synced", along with a listing of the latest block heights.

     d.
-Verify that "Status: Synced" is showing in the upper right side of the standalone GUI.
+Verify that "Status: Synced" is showing in the upper right side of the Chia GUI.

     e.
 Make sure you have some TXCH in your wallet.